TomSssM/MyCodewars/snippets/ConfSnip.md

 Now we are OK

+The reason that happens is because the HTML parser works before the JS parser.
+Thus the browser first builds HTML, so it looks at all the text and searches for HTML tokens, and only after that the browser executes whatever it can find between any 2 `<script />` tags.

 ## Object.keys for a string

 Calling this method with string as an argument will first convert the string into its corresponding